lopezmontes/GenoMus/specs/GenoMus_specifications.md

 Human-readable function types uses more user-friendly argument formats.
 These non-generic parameters are first mapped to a normalized interval [0, 1] to be later evaluated and encoded as stardard normalized paramenters.

-In general, theses maps are not linear (straight line maps).
+In general, these maps are not linear (straight line maps).
 For each type of parameter, a gaussian approach is made, trying to cover a wide range of values for each category, but at the same time modeling the conversion in such a way that central values (specially the range [0.25, 0.75]) map to the musical values that appear more often.

 In summary, conversions are used in several ways:
 - From normalized parameter to domain-specific scales used for rendering phenotypes (scores or soundfiles).
 - Backwards, from arguments entered with user-friendly function-types that will return a normalized parameter.
 - To display decodedGenopytes in a more human-readable way.

+Since each species can use different parameters, for each new parameter a mapping similar to those presented below must be defined.

 --------
 ### Duration